 Originally this book was to be reviewed shortly after reading, but work bogged me down and I ended up reading two other books before finding time for another blog.
 Ironically I learned more about the the author Francis Fukuyama.
 He is famous for "The End of History" which I had not read.
-In it he apparently proclaimed that all history had led to our modern status quo which Francis thought was destined to boost democracy and progressiveness indefinitely This was made necessary because Trump set history backwards.
+In it he apparently proclaimed that all history had led to our modern status quo which Francis thought was destined to boost democracy and progressiveness indefinitely This new book was made necessary because Trump set history backwards.

 Politicians have been trying to figure out how best to attract enough voters to get elected.
 Francis Fukuyama explores the issue of identity which is a critical factor that some politicians understand better than others.

 Economic motivation is rooted in the demand for recognition and therefore cannot be satisfied by economic means.
 For many leaders it is felt that if the incentives are right a worker, citizen will be motivated.
 Francis goes beyond that implying that people have come to recognize money is one important tool and not just because of what one can do wit it.
 Money is one marker of status.

 Back in 1974 the proportion of national output going to the 1% was only 9%, but in 2008 it had risen to 24%.
 That was at the expense of the rest of the population and the victims were looking for someone to blame.

 Fukuyama credits Martin Luther as one of the first Western thinkers to extol the inner self or the external social being.
 Humiliation drove many movements with one of the best examples the French Revolution.
 The growth of liberalism led to the free movement of labor.
 Two of the most liberal nations, Britain and the United States were drivers of industrialization.
 Ironically (?) inequality in developed world is most pronounced in the same two countries.